 Individual investment portfolio perspective

-Assess a decision to sell from your investment portfolio perspective.
+Assess the decision to sell from your investment portfolio perspective.

-Check whether there are more stocks with higher than desired risk profile in a portfolio.
-If aggregate group of troubled stocks are making your overall portfolio more risky than intended initially, you can decide to sell a stock and look for healthier alternative.
+Check whether there are more stocks with the higher than desired risk profile in a portfolio.
+If the aggregate group of troubled stocks are making your overall portfolio more risky than intended initially, you can decide to sell the stock and look for the healthier alternative.

-You can decide to sell a stock if its position in portfolio becomes high.
-For example, if price goes up substantially.
+You can decide to sell a stock if its position in a portfolio becomes high.
+For example, if the price goes up substantially.

 So, have clear selling rules and adhere strictly to them.
 Never sell on emotion.
-Sell only after careful analysis of stock data and always write down the reasons behind your decision.
-This increases the chances of becoming successful investor.
+Sell only after careful analysis of the stock data and always write down the reasons behind your decision.
+That increases the chances of becoming successful investor.

-Learn from your mistakes made on buy and sell decisions.
-Review regularly conclusions and develop rules to avoid similar mistakes in the future.
+Learn from your mistakes made on the buy and sell decisions.
+Review regularly conclusions and develop the rules to avoid similar mistakes in the future.